pcuervo/new-era/plugins/wp-image-zoooom/readme.txt

 = The zoom window is about 1cm lower than the zoomed image = This is an effect caused by the WordPres Admin Bar.
 Try logging out and check the zoom again.

+Another cause could be the sticky header.
+When the page is loaded, the zoom window is built and set in the right position (next to the zoomed image).
+When you scroll down, the sticky header changes its height but the zoom window keeps staying in the same position.
+In order to solve this you can choose between removing the header's sticky effect or upgrading to the WP Image Zoooom PRO, as there the zoom window is totally differently built and the sticky header doesn't affect the zoom position.

 Another cause could be the "CSS Animation" settings within Visual Composer.
-If you want to keep the animation effect and still have the zoom, I recommend you upgrade to the WP Image Zooom PRO, as there the zoom window is totally differently constructed and the animation doesn't affect the zoom.
+If you want to keep the animation effect and still have the zoom, I recommend you upgrade to the WP Image Zoooom PRO.

 = How to zoom an image without the button in the editor? = When you add a CSS class called 'zoooom' to any image, the zoom will be applied on that particular image.
 Remember that the zooming works only when the displayed image is smaller than the loaded image (i.e. the image is shrinked with "width" and "height" attributes).